Kirari Assembly constituency

 Kirari Assembly constituency is one of the seventy Delhi assembly constituencies of Delhi in northern India.

 Kirari assembly constituency is a part of North West Delhi (Lok Sabha constituency).
 This constituency was created by reorganization by delimitation commission in 2008.
+The geographical area of Kirari Assembly Constituency is roughly 2820 acres.
+There are 106 unauthorized colonies and three villages in this area.